Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

+The mechanism behind combinatorial tiling theory that leads to a classification of equivariant equivalence classes of tilings is to consider a barycentric subdivision, invariant under the symmetry group, of the tiles in an equivariant tiling.
+This subdivision gives rise to a simplicial complex known as a \emph{chamber system}.
+Keeping track of how chambers gets mapped to one another by elements of the symmetry group of the tiling and subsequent tracking of the combinatorics of the chamber system gives rise to a complete invariant of the combinatorial class of the tiling~\cite{DRESS1987,Huson1993}.

-The above represents the framework for combinatorial tiling theory as outlined in \cite{Huson1993}.
-We will generalize the theory to work with more general symmetry groups and also non-simply connected spaces.
-We will now detail a slightly different point of view using orbifolds and a concrete realization of a symmetry group $\Gamma$ in $\Iso(\mathcal{X})$, where we particularly emphasize the case $\mathcal{X}=\mathbb{H}^2$.
+To generalize the above framework to work with more general symmetry groups and also non-simply connected spaces we detail a slightly different point of view using orbifolds and a concrete realization of a symmetry group $\Gamma$ in $\Iso(\mathcal{X})$, where we particularly emphasize the case $\mathcal{X}=\mathbb{H}^2$.

 One can view tilings as combinatorial structures or classes of decorations on orbifolds.
 This is based on the simple observation that any tesselation has the symmetry group of a developable orbifold.
-The underlying topological space of $\mathcal{O}$ can be extracted from any fundamental domain for $\Gamma$ in $\mathbb{H}^2,$ with appropriate edge identifications corresponding to the action of the generators of $\Gamma$ on the fundamental domains boundary.
+The underlying topological space of $\mathcal{O}$ can be extracted from any fundamental domain for $\Gamma$ in $\mathbb{H}^2,$ with appropriate edge identifications corresponding to the action of generators of $\Gamma$ on the fundamental domains boundary.
 The action of $\Gamma$ also gives rise to a fundamental transitive tiling.
 Each fundamental transitive tile can also be interpreted as a (bordered) fundamental domain and can thus each be seen as a possible canvas, on which we can draw any orbifold decoration (after getting rid of the boundary edges, if necessary).
-Note that the tiling that results from the drawing can exhibit a higher degree of symmetry than what the symmetry group of the equivariant tiling suggests.
-Of course, a drawing on a fundamental domain corresponds to a piecewise linear embedding of a graph into the orbifold.

-Geometrically, we first identify a set $C$ of curves such that cutting $\mathcal{O}$ along $C$ produces a fundamental domain, with the edge identifications (from Poincar\' e's theorem) yielding the given presentation of $\Gamma$~\cite{Lucic1991,Lucic1990}.
-For the decorations, one now draws arbitrary curves on $\mathcal{O}$.
-Then, cutting open $\mathcal{O}$ along $C$ and imposing $\Gamma$ produces any tiling with symmetry group $\Gamma$.
-However, not all decorations produce an equivariant tiling by closed discs.
-In the language of Delaney-Dress tiling theory, each chamber system encoding an equivariant tiling with symmetry group $\Gamma$ essentially corresponds to a triangulation of $\mathcal{O}=\mathbb{H}^2/\Gamma.$ \footnote{While the ideas also work for higher dimensional orbifolds, decorating fundamental domains with codimension $1$ drawings quickly becomes unwieldly and its description lies outside the scope of this paper for general orbifolds, so the pictures we describe works best in the $2$D setting.}
+A drawing on a fundamental domain corresponds to a piecewise linear embedding of a graph into the orbifold.
+In the language of Delaney-Dress tiling theory, each chamber system encoding an equivariant tiling with symmetry group $\Gamma$ essentially corresponds to a triangulation of $\mathcal{O}=\mathbb{H}^2/\Gamma.$